Design and Illustration Portfolio

 With over $1.5 billion in assets, SFF is one of the nation’s largest community foundations, working together with community leaders, nonprofits, and donors to advance racial and economic equity.

-I had the incredible opportunity (and challenge) to re-design the San Francisco Foundation’s visual identity as soon as I came on board in-house.
-It became clear that in addition to being more flexible, the new identity system needed to center community and reflect SFF’s vibrancy and power as an organization.
+I had the incredible opportunity (and challenge) to overhaul the San Francisco Foundation’s visual identity as soon as I came on board in-house, with a focus on centering community and reflecting SFF’s vibrancy and power as an organization.

 Evolution of SFF